 Upon successful completion of Medical Laboratory Assistant program, the graduate will:

-Students must possess valid Standard First Aid with / Cardiopulmonary Resuscitation (BLS) CPR) certification to be eligible for graduation from the college.
+Students must possess valid Standard First Aid with Cardiopulmonary Resuscitation (CPR) /Basic Life Support (BLS) certification to be eligible for graduation from the College.

 1. High School

 High School Graduation Certificate with a 60% overall average in the following (or equivalent):

 Advanced: 2200, 3200 (50% minimum in each course)

 Biology: 2201 and 3201 (minimum 60% in both courses)

 iv.
 Electives (2 additional credits) chosen from any of the remaining 3000 level courses offered in the Senior High School Program.

 Note: Starting with the 2024-2025 Academic Year intake, applicants that have completed BL3201 after September 2020, will be required to have completed both BL2201 & BL3201.